 Our Most Frequently Asked Questions (FAQ)

 If you have (FAQ) questions about your plumbing system, we have the answers.
-After 35 years of local plumbing service and repairs in Huntington Beach and Fountain Valley, we have seen it all.
+After 35 years of local plumbing service and repairs in Huntington Beach, Fountain Valley, and Costa Mesa we have seen it all.
 Below are the most common FAQs and answers to your residential plumbing systems.

 FAQ: Seashore Plumbing

 Depending on your situation, we can usually schedule a time, are day, which works best for you.
 In the case of an Emergency, we make it a “top priority” to respond right away.

 We have fixed rate prices for each individual plumbing service, and in most cases, we can provide a quote for the work before we start.
 There are no hidden fees and no surprises, simply great service at an honest price.

 We take calls from 8:am until Noon on Saturdays, but it is best to Schedule during the week for work on Saturdays.
 (Extra Charges may apply For Emergency Work.)

 Yes!
 We are fully Licensed, Bonded, and Insured.
 We warranty our workmanship for one year.
 California Contractors State License – C36 Plumbing – Lic.#1000534

 This is a frequent problem with toilets.
 Slow leaking water from the tank, will trigger the fill valve to refill the tank.
 We carry all the tools and parts to repair it.

 According to the manufacturers, the average life expectancy of a tank type water heater is 10 to 14 years.
 Over the years of heating, a buildup of hard calcium will develop on the bottom of the tank and cause this rumbling popping noise, unfortunately flushing and draining the water heater, will not remove the buildup, usually it is time for a new Water Heater.